pshrmn/hickory/README.md

 const history = Browser();

-// You can add a subscription function to the history, and whenever there
+// You must add a respond handler function.
+Whenever there
-// is navigation, that function will be called. history.subscribe((location, action) => {
+// is navigation, that function will be called.
+It is responsible
+// for finishing the navigation. "finish" should not be called until
+// after any route matching/data loaded has finished running. history.respondWith(({ location, action, finish, cancel }) => {
-  console.log('Navigated to:', location);
+  console.log('Navigating to:', location);
+  finish();
 });

 // All of the locations that are visited by the user of your